PE-Cray/cray-openshmemx/doc/source/intro_shmem.rst

               Default: all available collective optimized algorithms are enabled

+    SHMEM_NUM_TEAM_PSYNC
+              Determines the total number of active concurrent teams a single process can simultaneaously support.
+By default, the variable is set to 512, refering to the capability of supporting 512 concurrent teams per process.
+When more teams are created than the specified value, the implementation will run out-of internal memory space to maintain psync arrays required for supporting team-based collective communication operation and undefined
+              behavior is observed.

+              Value 512 refers to the total number of explicit and implicit teams supported per process.
+Implicit teams include SHMEM_TEAM_WORLD and SHMEM_TEAM_SHARED.
+Explicit teams are
+              user created teams using the shmem_team_split_strided and shmem_team_split_2d operations.

+              Default: 512

+    SHMEM_USE_TREE_ALLREDUCE
+              Enable using a tree-based algorithm for performing the allreduce collective communication operations.
+For now, the tree-based allreduce algorithm is enabled only on allreduce operations executed on all participating PEs in the job using the active-set based collective communication operations.

+              Default: 0 (disabled)

     SHMEM_MASSIVE_BCAST_CUTOFF
               Controls the cutoff size (in bytes) at or above which the